 If You Only Take One Vitamin, Take This

-If you pay attention to the “official” recommendations for intake issued by the Institute of Medicine (IOM), you might think that you can easily get all the you need from moderate sun exposure and fortified milk or other foods.The problem is that the IOM’s Daily Recommended Intake (DRI) for vitamin D is a mere 600 IU per day, despite the fact that many experts now concur that much higher doses of vitamin D — often, upwards of 5,000 IU per day — are needed to ensure optimal health and longevity.
+If you pay attention to the “official” recommendations for vitamin D intake issued by the Institute of Medicine (IOM), you might think that you can easily get all the vitamin D you need from moderate sun exposure and fortified milk or other foods.The problem is that the IOM’s Daily Recommended Intake (DRI) for vitamin D is a mere 600 IU per day, despite the fact that many experts now concur that much higher doses of vitamin D — often, upwards of 5,000 IU per day — are needed to ensure optimal health and longevity.

 The IOM may mean well, but their logic for setting the DRI for vitamin D was seriously flawed.
 When they upped their recommendation from a pathetic 400 IU to 600 IU in 2010, they were looking only at research concerning vitamin D’s well-known role in supporting bone health.
 They ignored the volumes of research that have emerged in recent years showing that vitamin D is critical to overall longevity, cellular health, immune function and optimal cardiovascular health.